Select Page

 By the end of the programme, students should:

-• Have an awareness of the sophisticated role of rhetoric and context in the interpretation of the Quran
+• Understand the role of language, context and coherence in the interpretation of the Quran

 • Have gained a deep appreciation of the transformative force of the Quran

-• Be able to effectively draw upon the Quran for the purposes of their own life and the lives of others
+• Be able to effectively draw upon the Quran and its teachings for the purposes of their own lives and the lives of others

-• Have gained an appreciation of the classical tafsir tradition and associated Quranic sciences
+• Have developed an awareness of the main works of the classical tafsir tradition and their authors

 Arabic Refresher Course

-Al-Salam Institute will be teaching a live online 4-day intensive Arabic Refresher Course in July.
+Al-Salam Institute will be teaching a live online 4-day intensive Arabic Refresher Course in the Summer.
 This carefully crafted double-weekend course is intended to assist students who have previously completed foundational Arabic either at ASI or elsewhere to refresh and enhance their knowledge.
-The course is ideal for prospective students of the Quran Study Programme or Arabic Immersion Year.
+The course is ideal for prospective students of the Quran Study Programme or Arabic Immersion Programme.

-This £300 course is available for free for students who enrol onto the Quran Study Programme or Arabic Immersion Year and require a refresher.
+This £300 course is available for free for students who enrol onto the Quran Study Programme or Arabic Immersion Programme and require a refresher.

 The course aims to cover key rules of Arabic grammar and morphology to help students reconnect with their previous studies.
 Additionally, students will practice applying these rules through in-class activities and homework exercises.
 With many students losing touch with their Arabic language skills, this course offers an excellent opportunity to refresh their memory and resume their studies.